The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 We now summarise the meanings of these various constants.
-We refer to sets $\cJ_0,\cJ_1,\cJ_2$ and use notation $\SpecPaths_s$ which are defined in Section~\ref{ssec:definingSubgraphs} below in order to keep these descriptions in one place.
+In this summary we shall refer to some sets which are only defined in Section~\ref{ssec:definingSubgraphs} below in order to keep these definitions in one place.
+More precisely, we refer to sets $\cJ_0,\cJ_1,\cJ_2\subset\cJ$ and use a set of paths $\SpecPaths_s$ which will be constructed from the paths in $\BasicPaths_s$.